ChrisWhealy/wasm_sha256/docs/00-getting-started.md

 1. Import the `WASI` library and a function to read a file.

-   If you do not care about suppressing the NodeJS warning `WASI` is experimental, then you can delete the code before the `import` statements:
+   If you do not care about suppressing the NodeJS warning that the use of `WASI` is experimental, then you can delete the code before the `import` statements:

    ```javascript
    // Suppress ExperimentalWarning message when importing WASI